Lew Wallace: Later years

 Wallace continued to write after his return from the Ottoman Empire.
 He also patented several of his own inventions, built a seven-story apartment building in Indianapolis, the Blacherne, and drew up plans for a private study at his home in Crawfordsville.
 Wallace remained active in veterans groups, including writing a speech for the dedication of the battlefield at the Chickamauga.

 Wallace's elaborate writing study, which he described as "a pleasure-house for my soul", served as his private retreat.
-Now called the General Lew Wallace Study and Museum, it was built between 1895 and 1898, adjacent to his residence in Crawfordsville, and set in an enclosed park.
+Now called the General Lew Wallace Study & Museum, it was built between 1895 and 1898, adjacent to his residence in Crawfordsville, and set in an enclosed park.
 The study along with three and one-half acres of its grounds were designated a National Historic Landmark in 1976.
 The property is operated as a museum, open to the public.
 Wallace had a moat on two sides of the Study and stocked it so he could fish from the back porch and a landing.
 In winter, he would fire up the coal furnace in the Study basement and fish from the windows.
 He loved fishing so much he invented and patented a special traveler's fishing pole.
 After just a few years he had the moat drained as it was negatively affecting the Study foundation and he worried about his grandchildren and neighborhood children falling into the water.

 On April 5, 1898, at the outbreak of the Spanish–American War, Wallace, at age seventy-one, offered to raise and lead a force of soldiers, but the war office refused.
 Undeterred, he went to a local recruiting office and attempted to enlist as a private, but was rejected again, presumably because of his age.

-Wallace's service at the battle of Shiloh continued to haunt him in later life.
+Wallace's service at the Battle of Shiloh continued to haunt him in later life.
 The debate persisted in book publications, magazine articles, pamphlets, speeches, and in private correspondence.
 Wallace attended a reunion at Shiloh in 1894, his first return since 1862, and retraced his journey to the battlefield with veterans from the 3rd Division.
 He returned to Shiloh for a final time in 1901 to walk the battlefield with David W. Reed, the Shiloh Battlefield Commission's historian, and others.
 Wallace died before the manuscript of his memoirs was fully completed, and it is unknown whether he would have revised his final account of the battle.